 According to research carried out by Barclays in conjunction with global business intelligence provider RFi Group, millennials tend to put their money into current accounts, rather than looking at alternative ways to save and invest their money.

-However, with the Bank of England base rate currently at a record low of 0.25%, cash accounts often provide the lowest returns.
+However, with the Bank of England base rate currently at 0.75%, cash accounts often provide the lowest returns.
 Even so, almost half (47%) of those aged 18-24 prefer to put their money into a current account, with only 5% of this age group opting to invest.

 Older millennials, those aged 25-34 are more likely to invest than their younger counter parts, with nearly one in five (18%) having some investments.